Daruuu/OOP-with-C-Plus-PLus-98/cpp_module_05/ex02/README.md

 # C++ Module 05 - ex02: AForm hierarchy and execution

-This exercise extends the forms system by introducing an abstract base class `AForm` with a pure virtual `execute()` and concrete derived forms.
-Here, `ShrubberyCreationForm` writes an ASCII tree to a file when executed.
+This exercise extends the forms system by introducing an abstract base class `AForm` with a pure virtual `execute()` and concrete derived forms. <br>
+Here, `ShrubberyCreationForm` writes an **ASCII tree** to a file when executed.

 ## Learning Objectives

-- Model an abstract hierarchy with a pure virtual operation
+- Create an abstract hierarchy with a pure virtual operation
 - Enforce invariants using exceptions and guard methods
 - Collaborate between `Bureaucrat` and `AForm` for signing/executing
 - Respect distinct grades for signing vs executing